 A recurring theme is the gas mask, which hints at humankind's loss of respect for air, food, water, fire, and earth.
 Along with donning elaborate costumes, such as ironic extreme capitalistic businessman suits, often referencing the hypocritical aspect of excess, human consumption, and extreme capitalism.

 Live performances include deconstructing the "traditional" rock band, as Hastings 3000 often plays a stripped down, partially homemade drum kit, an electric guitar with a pencil, and vocalizing socially and politically conscious lyrics.

 Other live performances may have twenty or more military uniformed people onstage doing choreographed movements set to experimental soundscapes with projected images.
 Stylistically, Hastings 3000 pushes for a balance of originality, and the irreverent stylings of 70's punk, 80's pop, and modern electronic.

 Hastings 3000 was a founding member of the garage/punk band Fuck Knights (Munster Records-Spain, Crustacean Records-WI, USA, Big Action Records-MN, USA Ionik Records-NYC, USA).
-In 2010, while still in Fuck Knights, Hastings 3000 formed moving towards a broader spectrum of conceptual and visual and audio live performance experience.
+In 2010, while still in Fuck Knights, Hastings 3000 formed moving towards a broader spectrum of conceptual, visual, and audio live performance experience.